cnnic/rdap/README.md

 	   ```
       * Add user, and init database schema:
 	   ```
-	   	GRANT ALL PRIVILEGES ON *.* TO 'whois'@'%' IDENTIFIED BY 'cnnic';	#'whois' and 'cnnic' are username and password used to login
+	   	GRANT ALL PRIVILEGES ON *.* TO '$MYSQL_USERNAME'@'%' IDENTIFIED BY '$MYSQL_PASSWORD';	# '$MYSQL_USERNAME' and '$MYSQL_PASSWORD' must be replaced by custom username and password, and they will be used in following steps
 	   	FLUSH PRIVILEGES;
 	   	source rdap.sql;
 	   ```